 - Compress the other uncovered front pad corner and stuff it into the front corner of the case.
 IT IS NORMAL FOR THIS TO FEEL LIKE IT MIGHT NOT FIT.
 Then work the case halfway up the other side of the pad.

 - Work the fabric around the pad cushion.
 You may have to stick your arm in the case and smooth the Dacron as you work it in.
-It should take a few minutes to get the case worked to wards the zipper end of the case.
+It should take a few minutes to get the case worked toward the zipper end of the case.

 - Zip the case up.
-This may be a two person job, one the hold the case tight while the other zips.
+This may be a two-person job, one to hold the case tight while the other zips.

 - Repeat for all the remaining seat cushions.